James Muirhead (judge): The Chamberlain Trial

 Muirhead presided over Australia's most famous criminal murder trial, that of R v Chamberlain & Chamberlain, when Lindy and Michael Chamberlain were charged with the murder of their daughter Azaria.
 He sentenced Lindy to life imprisonment on 29 October 1982.
 In the 1988 film Evil Angels, which was based on the events surrounding the trial, Muirhead was portrayed by the actor Charles 'Bud' Tingwell.

 Honours

 In 1989 he was appointed a Knight of Grace of the Order of St John, and on Australia Day 1991 was awarded Australia's highest civil honour when he was invested as a Companion of the Order of Australia for public service and service to the law.

-After he retired he was appointed as a Ministerial Adviser to the Council on Veterans Issues, a position he held from 1993–1994.
+After he retired he was appointed a Ministerial Adviser to the Council on Veterans Issues, a position he held from 1993–1994.

 Muirhead died on 20 July 1999 while visiting family in Darwin.